Audio Description for Online Learning

 Quality/Accuracy: Accurate descriptions are essential to understanding the information in a video.
 Without it, your video becomes inaccessible and incomprehensible. eLearning companies want to ensure that the audio description vendor they choose follows the DCMP comprehensive guide on how to describe for best practices and standards.

-What Vendor Features are Important?
+What Vendor Features are Important in Audio Description for Online Learning?

 Competitive Pricing: At 3Play, our price for audio description is significantly less than the industry standards.
 Since we use a combination of technology and human describers, we’re able to offer audio description starting at $9 per minute for standard audio description and $14 per minute for extended audio description.
 No matter which option you decide to go with, we always guarantee high-quality descriptions.